jhnbyrn/951-KLR-PAGES/klr_tps_processing.md

-# How the Throttle Position Sensor is Processed
+# How the throttle position sensor is processed

 ## Overview

 The 951 has a throttle position sensor that looks a lot like the ones found in the non-turbo (NA) cars.
 But people are often surprised at the differences.
-The NA car's throttle position sensor (more properly called a throttle position switch) just contains two microswitches - one that indicates when the throttle plate is at the idle position, and one to indicate when it's at wide-open-throttle (WOT).
+The NA car's throttle position sensor (more properly called a throttle position *switch*) just contains two microswitches - one that indicates when the throttle plate is at the idle position, and one to indicate when it's at wide-open-throttle (WOT).

 The turbo TPS on the other hand has just one microswitch, for idle, and a potentiometer that measures the exact position of the throttle.
 There's no WOT switch.
 Upon seeing this one might assume, justifiably, that the DME uses the potentiometer to determine when the throttle angle should be regarded as WOT.
 But to the surpise of many people, the DME doesn't see the signal from the pot at all!
 Instead, that signal comes here to the KLR.
 It's the KLR that determines when the throttle is wide open, and it signals that to the DME with a high/low logic voltage signal (where *low* means we're at WOT).
 Inside the DME, this signal is treated like the WOT microscwitch from the non-turbo cars.